 What is Respite Care?

-Respite programs are designed to provide temporary relief care for families and caregivers of children with special needs.
+Respite care programs are designed to provide temporary relief for families and caregivers of children with special needs.
 Not only does it give family members a chance to regroup, but it provides positive experiences for the child with special needs.

 If you are interested in your child interacting with other children in a group respite program, you might consider our day respite services.
 This respite program creates a camp-like setting for children with special needs and their siblings.
-Children participate in indoor and outdoor activities with children in their same age group.
+Children participate in indoor and outdoor activities with children in their age group.